GhivvagoDamas/Tabular-Transformer-Toxic2024/README.md

-# Tabular-Transformer-Toxic2024
+# A Transformer-based Tabular Approach to Detect Toxic Comments
-A Transformer-based Tabular Approach to Detect Toxic Comments
+This repository contains the code and resources for detecting toxic and hateful speech on social media, focusing on Brazilian Portuguese comments.
+The approach utilizes the Tabular Deep Learning model FT-Transformer and various embedding models to enhance the detection accuracy of toxic content.